NCS Logo

 * May be amended as deemed appropriate by school administration.

-Northwest Christian Academy is now accepting applications for Elementary teachers for the 2024-25 school year.
+Northwest Christian Academy is now accepting applications for a junior high Language Arts teacher for the 2025-2026 school year.
 Please submit a cover letter, resume, the NCS Faculty application form, including the reference form.

 • Northwest Christian Preschool: Preschool – Pre-K